pawanmsr/pawanmsr.github.io/_posts/2025-12-04-games-and-markets.markdown

 \end{equation}
 $$

 $p$ is probability of upward movement, $r_{f}$ is risk free rate, $\mu$ is the expected actual return and $\Delta$ is the number of offsetting assets needed to hedge the position against price movements.
-American option prices for two possible movement in each time step are computed using binomial tree.
+American option prices for two possible movements, in each time step, are computed using binomial tree.
 If non-movement is also considered, that is, the price may not move, then the option prices need to be computed using trinomial tree.
 The expectation can be computed by performing a Monte-Carlo simulation that traverses a path of the tree by randomly selecting nodes weighted by their probabilities.

 ```haskell
 -- Binomial tree is a type of binary tree